 Rather than letting you catch your breath for a moment, we’re into another demanding riff – bars 63 to 72 provide a real workout for the picking hand, which has to constantly jump between pedaling the (low) D string and grabbing high-register accents – my preference is to play these on the D string rather than the G string to minimise the distance that my pick has to travel.
 The hammer-ons at the end of bars 71 and 72 are played up at the 15th fret of the (low) D and A strings – it’s the same lick from the chorus but the fretted notes have been kicked up 12 frets.

 Bar 75 reprises the intro figure (put that whammy pedal back on!), which provides a moment of relative ease – there’s some delay added on the fourth and fifth repetitions of the figure, but it’s not essential to the part and is fairly buried in the mix.
-The vocal entry at bar 85 brings a contraction of the intro figure, which simplifies the riff and keeps things in one time signature – note the addition of Eb to the riff which makes things sound altogether more sinister.
+The vocal entry at bar 85 of Vicarious brings a contraction of the intro figure, which simplifies the riff and keeps things in one time signature – note the addition of Eb to the riff which makes things sound altogether more sinister.

 The picking hand torture reaches new heights at bar 95 – alternating power chords with a pedaled low D. Thankfully, we’re rewarded with almost 3 whole bar’s rest at bar 97 before things kick off for the final chorus.
 The last bar of the chorus section here (bar 104) features 16th notes accented in groups of 6 – here Justin Chancellor is acknowledging the compound time feel that drummer Danny Carey has been hinting at repeatedly.
 Getting the transition into this new rhythmic feel to sound completely natural may take some practice.

-All hell breaks loose in the final section (bars 105-108), where the fretting hand is tasked with accurately nailing a flurry of hammer-ons across multiple strings – if you don’t habitually do much legato playing, then this will take some getting used to (due to my misspent youth trying to play guitar along with Eddie Van Halen and Dimebag Darrell, this part actually gave me fewer headaches than the rest of the song).
+All hell breaks loose in the final section (bars 105-108) of Vicarious, where the fretting hand is tasked with accurately nailing a flurry of hammer-ons across multiple strings – if you don’t habitually do much legato playing, then this will take some getting used to (due to my misspent youth trying to play guitar along with Eddie Van Halen and Dimebag Darrell, this part actually gave me fewer headaches than the rest of the song).